 Policy engagement is an important part of our mission.
 CDDRL organizes intellectual and policy dialogues aimed at improving development practice and political institutions while increasing public understanding of economic and political development.
 CDDRL events have involved many prominent current and former policy officials from the United States and other countries.
 Several CDDRL scholars have served in government (or are now on leave serving).
 Many of our speakers and summer fellows have been leaders or innovators in politics, civil society, and private enterprise in their countries.
 CDDRL endeavors to engage, learn from, and advise governmental and nongovernmental leaders and organizations that are working to foster effective democracy, inclusive development, human rights, and a rule of law that controls corruption and widens access to justice.

 Within Stanford, CDDRL has emerged as a convening place for both research and teaching on democracy and governance.
 Our interdisciplinary, policy-related focus naturally propels the Center toward interaction with a wide range of other campus programs, from the global public health work at the School of Medicine to the Stanford Institute for Innovation in Developing Economies (SEED) at the Graduate School for Business.

-The Center's six core research programs explore issues of democracy and good governance; economic and social development; the rule of law; and human rights.
+The Center's five core research programs explore issues of democracy and good governance; economic and social development; the rule of law; and human rights.
 They are led by CDDRL faculty members who work together with resident and non-resident researchers to pioneer new studies, activities and partnerships.
 Their geographic scope is far-reaching, including the Arab world, Africa, Asia, Eurasia, Latin America, the United States and other advanced democracies.